-1. Ease the immediate resistance.
+1. The habit of immediate resistance.

 You might be surprised by how often you subconsciously resist life.

 If you evaluate your body and posture right now, I bet you can find some kind of tension.
-For me, it’s often in my neck, but sometimes it’s in my back and shoulders.
+For me it’s often in my neck, but sometimes it’s in my back and shoulders.

 Where does this tension we feel come from?
-We’re resisting something – perhaps we’re annoyed by someone, frustrated at life, overwhelmed by all our obligations, or just bored.
-And our mental resistance creates a tension in our bodies and unhappiness in our lives.
-Therefore, Marc and I often recommend this simple strategy to our course students who are struggling to relieve themselves of their resistance and tension:
+We’re resisting something — perhaps we’re annoyed by someone, frustrated at life, overwhelmed by all our obligations, or just bored.
+And our mental resistance creates a tension in our bodies and weakness in our lives.
+Therefore, Angel and I often recommend this simple strategy to our course students who are struggling to relieve themselves of their resistance and tension:

 - Locate the tension in your body right now.

 - Notice what you’re resisting and tensing up against — it might be a situation or person you’re dealing with or avoiding.